Lewis H. Latimer House: History

+Original residence

 The house, purchased by Latimer in 1902 was in a predominantly white neighborhood in Flushing, Queens.
 Lewis Latimer sought to work together with members of this community to establish a local chapter of the Unitarian Church as part of his belief in racial integration.
 There were a number of drawings, dated prior to 1885, on which he claimed his credit as "inventor," found within his Queens home.

 This house was a two-and-a-half-story frame house.
 The house itself, prior to Latimer's purchase of it, was said to be 100 years old.
 Two major alterations were made to the house when Latimer owned the structure.
 A one-story studio was added to the south-east corner of the home and, in 1912, the attic was enlarged with dormers.
 After Latimer's death, structural changes were made to the home, such as the enclosing of the front porch.
-When the house was later moved, the studio was discarded as it was not known to be Latimer’s studio.
+When the house was later moved, the studio was discarded as it was not known to be Latimer's studio.

-Latimer, who supervised installation of the first electric lighting system in the city, was honored in his Flushing home by City Councilman Morton Povman, a Democrat representing Queens.
-In February, 1986, Povman, to honor the inventor, presented a City Council proclamation to Latimer's granddaughter Winifred Norman, in which he stated: "There aren't many people who have achieved so much in so many fields".
+In February 1986, City Councilman Morton Povman presented a City Council proclamation to Latimer's granddaughter Winifred Norman, saying: "There aren't many people who have achieved so much in so many fields".
 Artist Tom Lloyd stated "There are very few houses related to black people designated as landmarks in New York City and State".

 Preservation

 Originally located on Holly Avenue, the Latimer House was moved to its current home in Leavitt Field in 1988 when threatened by demolition.
 A group of citizens who formed the Committee to Save the Latimer House launched a major campaign in order to preserve this historic house.
 Two such members were Latimer's grandchildren, Gerald Latimer Norman and Winifred Latimer Norman.
-Tom Lloyd and Rev. Mitchell with assistance from the Queens Historical Society quickly formed The Committee to Save Latimer House, with those two as co-chairmen; this was done in response to the house’s eminent destruction, reported from William Asadorian, librarian from the Long Island Division of the Queens Borough Public Library.
+Tom Lloyd and Rev. Mitchell with assistance from the Queens Historical Society quickly formed The Committee to Save Latimer House, with those two as co-chairmen; this was done in response to the house's imminent destruction, reported from William Asadorian, librarian from the Long Island Division of the Queens Borough Public Library.
 The General Electric Foundation Official Web-site, funded by General Electric, pledged $25,000 of the $36,000 needed to move the house to its new location.
-According to Mr. Lloyd, the purpose for relocating the house to the city-owned field on Leavitt Street was because the field was across the street from Latimer Gardens, named after Lewis H. Latimer himself.
+According to Mr. Lloyd, the purpose for relocating the house to the city-owned field on Leavitt Street was because the field was across the street from Latimer Gardens, themselves named after Lewis H. Latimer.